TheSh1ro/TheSh1ro/README.md

 - **Selenium & Pandas** automation and other tech for scalable data analysis.
 - **Discord bot** and **Vue** application with AI integration for server management.
-- **AI optimization projects** and experimenting with social media bots.
+- **AI optimization closed projects** and experimenting with social media bots.

 Always learning and open to collaboration.
 Feel free to reach out!